modifyhq/jekyll-github-example/README.md

 # Jekyll Demo

-This demo repository is intended to show how to publish Modify managed content to a Jekyll repository using Github Pages.
+This demo repository shows how to publish Modify managed content to a Jekyll repository using Github Pages.

 ## Jekyll

-This repository contains a standard Jekyll site setup for hosting on Github Pages.
+This root of the repository contains a standard Jekyll site setup for hosting on Github Pages.

 To test it locally you need a working ruby 2.6 environment.
 We recommend using `rbenv` for this, setup instructions are available at https://github.com/rbenv/rbenv